Consensys/scribble-exercise-2/README.md

 ### Finding the vulnerability
-The vulnerability is reachable from the `transferFrom()` function.
-To find it we will add some specs to this function.
-A good source of specs is the docstring above `IERC721.transferFrom`:
+The vulnerability can be triggered from the [`transferFrom()`](https://github.com/ConsenSys/scribble-exercise-2/blob/master/contracts/VulnerableERC721.sol#L228) function.

+To find it we will add some specs to `transferFrom()`.
+A good source of specs is the docstring above [`IERC721.transferFrom`](https://github.com/ConsenSys/scribble-exercise-2/blob/master/contracts/IERC721.sol#L40):
 ```
     /**
      * @dev Transfers `tokenId` token from `from` to `to`.